ukparliament/ontologies/meta/weeknotes/2022/12/index.md

 Librarians [Anya](https://twitter.com/bitten_), [Silver](https://twitter.com/silveroliver), Ned and [Phil](https://twitter.com/philbgorman) continue to prod away at providing House of Commons Library researchers, front of house librarians, Members and their staff with a single-subject view of Library inputs, processes and outputs.
 The better to gather all relevant material pertinent to an enquiry in one place.
 The current state of things is, erm, well, somewhat messy.
 Let's just leave it at somewhat messy.

 Enquiries - the bread and butter of Library services - are not subject indexed at all.
 Occasionally, a librarian or researcher may attach a free-text tag or two.
-But there's process that one might describe as systematic in place.
+But there's no process that one might describe as systematic in place.
 [Research Briefings](https://researchbriefings.parliament.uk/), on the other hand, get subject indexed three times against three different vocabularies.
 First time by the authors against a short list of topic terms derived from - but forked from - the [Parliament Thesaurus](https://explore.data.parliament.uk/?endpoint=terms).
 The second time is not really an indexing, more a munging of topic terms into a new shape to make the [Wordpress website category pages](https://commonslibrary.parliament.uk/research/).
 And the third time when team:Anya take out fine toothcombs and index everything against the Thesaurus proper.

 Over in the world of the physical book collection, a team once managed by our Phil also subject index acquisitions, again against the full Parliament Thesaurus.
 Elsewhere, another team scour the web for useful articles and subject index them with free text terms.